Afridp/EventMgnt-Client/notes.md

  * try to use
  * implement skelton to appropriate image loading place
  * use PurgeCSS tool to remove duplicate or unused css
+ * change google maps to sajad map which is user can choose by cursor

  > doubts to ask x